 All cards shall implement an insulator to prevent the bottom side card components from shorting out to the baseboard chassis.
 The recommended insulator thickness is 0.25mm and shall reside within the following mechanical envelope for the Small and Large size cards.

+Small Card Insulator

 Figure 42: Small Card Bottom Side Insulator (Top and 3/4 View)